 You have more focus on what matters to you since you know what makes you happy as you grow older.
 This impacts how you choose to raise your kids, which values you wish to transmit them, which rules they must follow and what your family life will look like.

-I always have a career.
-Working plays an important role in defining who I am.
+I had a career.
+Working always played an important role in defining who I am.
 I need that sense of fulfillment and excitement.
-When I decided to get pregnant, I felt great in my work.
+I felt great in my work when I decided to get pregnant.
 It is probably why I knew that I could and would go back to being a full-time entrepreneur.
 I knew that I would be able to adapt and if necessary, to reinvent my business.
 This is what I am doing.
 I reexamined my personal goals and business goals in other to focus on what really matters.
 This is one advantage of being your own boss: you can create a business that enables you to have time for your business, for my family and for yourself.

 One comment that we often hear about older moms is the fact that we might not live long enough to see our grandchildren.
 It’s true!
-I used to worry about that after his birth, but not anymore.
+I used to worry about that after my son’s birth, but not anymore.
 My son doesn’t care about my age.
 What he cares about is the quality time and the love that I give him.
 Plus, nobody can predict when he or she will die.
 In fact, older moms tend to live older than the norm.
-I believe that it because we already enjoy a good health.
+It might be because we usually are in good health.
 Therefore, as any actuary will tell you, we are more likely to live longer.

 In case that you are considering midlife parenting, let’s quickly examine the fertility element.
 Did you know that the three main factors that improve any woman’s chances to get pregnant are: being healthy, having a normal weight, and reducing her stress level?
 You can take control of at least 2 factors out of these 3.